icd2k3/react-redux-slideshow-example/README.md

 This is obviously <strong>waaay</strong> over-engineered for a simple slideshow that could have been built in vanilla js.
 But this stack/setup represents how I would (currently) approach building a large-scale application.

+Slideshow features include json config file, settings panel for transitions/image size, and view count.

+# Install & Run Locally
+1. [Node](https://nodejs.org/en) & [NPM](https://www.npmjs.com) should be installed globally
+1. Clone this repo
+1. `npm i` - install all project dependencies
+1. `npm run dev` - run local dev server with hot module reloading

 ### Key Pain Points To Solve
 - [x] If a bug surfaces in the platform it should <strong>not</strong> be difficult to find the origin.
 - [x] It should be entirely modular in that each piece of functionality (component) should be able to work independently of the rest of the app.
 - [x] The platform should be easy to modify or add to.
 - [x] It should be able to be entirely covered with unit tests.

-# Install & Run Locally
-1. [Node](https://nodejs.org/en) & [NPM](https://www.npmjs.com) should be installed globally
-1. Clone this repo
-1. `npm i` - install all project dependencies
-1. `npm run dev` - run local dev server with hot module reloading

 Hot module reloading is enabled.
 Example video: https://cl.ly/3C3H201q2L31 - normally in this flow we'd have to reload the page, navigate back to the final image, and view it 4 times in order to test this change.
 With hot module reloading the component is updated instantly in the current app state.